Postcards from the Edge (film): Plot

-After a drug overdose, actress Suzanne Vale is admitted to a rehab center at the behest of her mother, veteran actress Doris Mann.
-Suzanne must rebuild her acting career and life after overcoming a cocaine and Percodan addiction.
-When Suzanne is ready to return to work, her agent informs her that the studio's insurance policy will cover her only if she lives with a "responsible" individual—such as her mother Doris.
+Suzanne must rebuild her acting career and life after overcoming her cocaine and Percodan addiction.
+When she is ready to return to work, her agent Marty Weiner informs her that the studio's insurance policy will cover her only if she lives with a "responsible" individual—such as her mother Doris.
 However, Suzanne is hesitant to return to her manipulative, self-absorbed mother, from whom she has struggled to escape since growing up in her shadow.